JacobHsu/react-notes/questions.md

 The map() method returns a new array.

 > That’s correct.
 When using the map() method, you will need to define a new variable, as it always returns a new array.

+The map() method is useful for handling third party data.

+>  That’s correct.
+Using the map() method in JavaScript to display data fetched from a third party or external provider differently in your app is a common use case of the map() method.

 The map() method is a transformation operation.